davidstutz/googlemock-example/README.md

 This repository contains the example discussed in Martin Fowler's ["Mocks Aren't Stubs"](http://martinfowler.com/articles/mocksArentStubs.html) implemented in C++ using [GMock](https://github.com/google/googletest).

+## Building

+Make sure to recursively clone, or use:

+    git submodule update --init --recursive

+Then build using:

+    sudo apt-get install build-essential cmake
+    mkdir build
+    cd build
+    # Make sure to build GMock!
+    cmake .. -DBUILD_GMOCK=On
+    make

+Also see `.travis.yml`.

 ## License

 Original idea by Martin Fowler.